wendycheang/Resume/docker/README.md

 To stop the docker container
 `docker compose down -d`

+To rebuild the containers after a code change
+`docker compose up --build`

 ### Enviroment Variables

-You need 2 environment variables to get the containers working.
+You need 4 environment variables to get the containers working.
 You can set the variable in a .env file in this folder or you can set it via command line variables.

 ```
 VITE_BASE_API_URL=http://localhost:8080
 DATABASE_URL=mongodb://<username>:<password>@mongo:27017/?authSource=admin
+MONGO_INITDB_ROOT_PASSWORD=<password>
+MONGO_INITDB_ROOT_USERNAME=<username>
 ```

 ### Mongo